The natural numbers

 Actually, some mathematicians use the phrase “natural numbers” slightly differently, to denote the set In other words, they leave out 0.

-Our convention in this module will be that : that zero is a natural number.
+My convention in this module will be that : that zero is a natural number.
 However, I will do what I can to avoid any bad effects arising from misinterpretation (particularly in the exam).

 If we’re trying to work inside the natural numbers, we can add and multiply all we want, but subtraction and division are a pain: for example we can’t do